 So what’s a mask-wearer to do?
 Dermatologists agree that keeping skin clean and moisturized is essential.
 Heed these five tips to stay in the clear for the long haul:

-Soften the blow.
+Pick the right PPE.
 Avoid cloth coverings made of rough fabrics and opt instead for ones made from breathable cotton fibers.
 Wash your mask in hot water frequently and dry thoroughly before putting it back on your face.
 Disposable masks should be discarded after every use.

 Come clean.
 Wash your hands and then your face before and then immediately after removing your mask.
 Use an oil- and fragrance-free cleanser (one with benzoyl peroxide may be too strong or irritating right now) and gently massage into skin with your fingertips.
 Pat-dry skin with a towel.